 top of page

-Refresh Optive® Gel Drops
+Consider Refresh Optive® Gel Drops when standard drops are not sufficient.

-Refresh Tears®
+* Refresh Tears®

 A lubricating artificial tear formulated with carboxymethylcellulose (CMC), a gentle polymer that helps retain moisture on the surface of the eye.
 It has a lighter consistency than gel-based drops, making it suitable for mild or occasional dryness.